andyruwruw/discord-deployed-minecraft-server/README.md

 The Bot uses roles to designate who is online, has the most achievements, or has spent the most amount of hours on the server.

-Players can also set their home coordinates and shop details to the Bot and easily query their friend's.

 # Table of Contents

 - [Features](#features)